 The Centurion Lounges are complimentary for American Express Platinum Card or Centurion Card holders.
 They tend to be a great deal better than domestic U.S. lounges.
 Menus for each Centurion Lounge are designed by a different gourmet chef.

 All of these benefits are included in the Centurion Lounge entry fee, which is waived for Platinum and Centurion Cardholders.
-(Other American Express Cardholders must pay $50 per person.) including spa treatments at the Exhale Spa in Dallas/Fort Worth and Miami.
+(Other American Express Cardholders must pay $50 USD per person.) including spa treatments at the Exhale Spa in Dallas/Fort Worth and Miami.

-American Express also operates international lounges including Centurion Clubs in Mexico City (MEX) (T1, T1 Platinum, T2), Buenos Aires (EZE), Rio De Janeiro (SDU), and Sao Paulo (CGH) as well as the Platinum Lounges in Mumbai (BOM) and Delhi (DEL).
+American Express also operates international lounges, including Centurion Clubs in Mexico City (MEX) (T1, T1 Platinum, T2), Buenos Aires (EZE), Rio De Janeiro (SDU), and Sao Paulo (CGH), as well as the Platinum Lounges in Mumbai (BOM) and Delhi (DEL).

 Centurion Lounges in the US are complimentary for those with the Platinum Charge Card or Centurion Card from American Express.
 Cardholders are permitted to bring two adult companions, or a spouse and two children, to the Centurion Clubs (restricted to one guest at the Centurion Studio), while access to the Platinum Lounges is limited to one companion.
 Additional guests may be permitted for a fee.
-Guests with any other American Express card may enter any of the US Centurion Lounge locations, excluding the Centurion Studio, for a $50 fee.
+Guests with any other American Express card may enter any of the US Centurion Lounge locations, excluding the Centurion Studio, for a $50 USD fee.